 5) In the General Options Dialog Box, in the Password to open: textbox set the password.
 In this case, we’ll set a password of #Welcome1! and then click Ok.
 (If you want to set a password for modifying – so users without the password can’t modify and edit the workbook– you can set this password here using the Password to modify: textbox)

 6) You will be asked to re-enter the password, so re-enter the above password and then click Ok.

 7) Now click Save.

 8) Now close the workbook and navigate to the folder you stored the workbook in and open it.

 9) You will now be asked, for the needed password, in order to open the workbook as shown below.

-10) Now, unfortunately, this method is fairly easy to crack using the many passwords cracking programmes available online.
+10) Now, unfortunately, this method is fairly easy to crack using the many password-cracking programs available online.
 While it does provide actual security and is better than protecting one’s worksheet and workbook, it is still not that secure.
 One other method that is often utilized involves removing the password totally, by first converting the file extension to a zip file and then editing the XML options.

 Encrypting your Excel File

 A more secure way of preventing access to your Excel workbook is through encryption.
 So, let’s look at how to encrypt your Excel files.
 Our source workbook is shown below, in addition to the salary data of employees at our hypothetical company ABC, this workbook also contains sensitive employee ratings.

 1) In order to encrypt this workbook, and prevent users without the password from opening it, go to File>Info>Protect Workbook and choose Encrypt with Password from the options given.